“There is so much to love and admire about TWINE—in fact, everything.

 Monica Duncan’s characters are authentic and lovable, their relationships absorbing, their causes just.
 What a pleasure to read a book that is equal parts brain, heart, and good old-fashioned storytelling.
 It was hard to leave these pages.”

-– Elinor Lipman, author of Good Riddance, On Turpentine Lane, The Inn at Lake Devine
+– Elinor Lipman, author of Rachel to the Rescue, Good Riddance, On Turpentine Lane, The Inn at Lake Devine

 “Twine may seem like a familiar story about a woman with a broken heart grappling to start her life over, but in fact this novel is a unique celebration of friendship, motherhood, art, work, and the way women juggle it all.
 The unique Michigan setting, coupled with the fact that so many of the characters strive to make ends meet as hotel maids, janitors, and store clerks, gives the novel added depth, making this a classic and profound tale about working class America.”